 I mean, it's certainly not perfect, and there are a lot of other things you have to apply.

-You have to apply a lot of technological and other human resources, but we can begin to secure the border, and that's the important step we're taking here.
+You have to apply a lot of technological and other human resources, but we can begin to secure the border.

-Congressman Tom Tancredo with us.
+Congressman Tom Sancredo with us.

 Okay.

-Well um the bill does establish a time frame.
+Well, the bill does establish a timeframe.

 You must enforce the law that says employers cannot hire people who are here illegally.

-Now we we take one tiny step in that direction with the with the mandate that the Social Security check system become a um it it it will be it will become mandated I put it that way it is now a voluntary system.
+Now, we take one tiny step in that direction with the mandate that the Social Security check system become a it will become mandated.

-In other words they were fake numbers.
+In other words, they were fake numbers.

 That's right.

-And those that don't go home we have to deport because that is the law and if we don't like the law then we change the law but we stop ignoring the law.
+And if we don't like the law, then we change the law, but we stop ignoring the law.

 Do you accept that argument?

-What would you say I would say that a guest worker plan can be implemented then but it is a very restricted one and it would only happen after it and from my point of view anyway, Roger, it should only happen after you have secured the borders and after you have aggressively begun to pursue the people who are presently hiring people who are here illegally enforcing the law internally.
+And it would only happen after, from my point of view anyway, Roger, it should only happen after you have secured the borders and after you have aggressively begun to pursue the people who are presently hiring people who are here illegally, enforcing the law internally.

-When you get that under control, when you get the present situation under control, you can start talking about a guest worker program for specific areas and it has to be itself very, very carefully regulated.
+When you get that under control, when you get the present situation under control, you can start talking about a guest worker program for specific areas.

-If it worked, if we implemented such a plan and it worked, we would be the first country in the world to ever have a working guest worker plan because most of them have failed miserably all over the world.
+You know, we would be the first country in the world, if it worked, if we implemented such a plan and it worked, we would be the first country in the world to ever have a working guest worker plan because most of them have failed miserably all over the world.

 So we have to be very careful about it.